|

 The roof woodwork was mortised and pinned, no nails being used in the original building.
 The steeple houses the original bell which was an "extra" in a set of chimes bought for a church in Baltimore.
 The bell was the gift of Elder David C. Wilson, prominent among the church founders.
 During the Civil War it was offered to the Confederacy to be melted down to make cannons, but the offer was not accepted.

 In the early days the sanctuary was used when needed as a place of refuge for women and children when the men went out to guard the town against Indian uprisings.
 Though not visible from the exterior, rifle slots are built into the foundation walls.
-The sanctuary underwent alterations in 1851, 1891, 1932, and 1982-1985,
+The sanctuary underwent alterations in 1851, 1891, 1932, 1982-1985, and 2010.
+The 1985 renovation restored the choir to the east end of the sanctuary and replaced the Gothic-style windows of 1891 with the double-hung style of 1838.
+The 2010 renovation introduced energy-efficient lighting and HVAC systems and made improvements to the acoustic properties of the sanctuary.

 There was no organ in the original building.
 A flute was the first innovation.
 This was followed by a reed organ, then a Roosevelt pipe organ, then a Skinner pipe organ, then an Aeolian-Skinner pipe organ, which was removed in the 1985 renovation.
-The Taylor and Boody organ was installed in 1993 with 26 stops and completed 2010 for a total of 30 stops.
+The Taylor & Boody organ was installed in 1992 with 20 stops and completed in 2011 for a total of 26 stops.

 The church held its Centennial celebration in 1932.
 At that time, Miss Janie Clark, a Sunday School teacher and church organist for many years, presented the Church with 240 individual sterling silver communion cups.
 A hand etched engraving of the original church building decorates each tiny cup.
 Many years earlier a little boy in her Sunday School class, Maxine Floyd, was stricken with a fatal malady.
 He gave his small savings to her with the request that "it go to God."
 She invested the fund, and through the years added to it until the fund was sufficient to buy the cups.